 - Table Salt

-- Black Pepper
+- Ground Black Pepper

 See recipe card for quantities.

 Hint: If you don't have fresh green beans, you can substitute for frozen green beans, or canned green beans.
-See substitution for cooking directions.

 - Frozen Green Beans - when using frozen green beans, just like fresh green beans, boil the beans in the chicken broth.